If you’re looking for new stuff, I’ve just posted an essay entitled 21st Century Militia over at the Action Center.

 Solonor, Solonor’s Ink Well

 We got a nice little group of previous ‘Best Of’ awardees together, but I’m only listing names here who’ve given me a second note of permission to do so given the new circumstances.
 (I’m rather anal retentive that way; I tend to take the view that as bloggers, our names are really the only currency we have, so one shouldn’t use them lightly, no?)

 At any rate, Charles appears pretty vindicated at this point, so enough said.
 Congrats to Charles, and kudos to Will Femia for doing the right thing in the end.

 Wow.
 What do people find even more irritating than Michael Moore?
-Jeff Stark’s Salon interview of Michael Moore.
+Stark’s Salon interview of Michael Moore.

 Since I’m in need of self-affirmation today (just finished filling out my unemployment application), I will fondly reflect on the fact that I got much nicer letters.

 (I’m attractive, and smart, and gosh darn it, people like me…!)